SUSE/ha-sap-terraform-deployments/azure/README.md

 drbd_enabled = true
 ```

-Besides that, we need to define the expected performance setting the vm sizes, networking and disk different options.
-Here some different options (by default the **demo** option is deployed):
+Besides that, the expected performance setting the vm sizes, networking and disk different options need to be defined.
+Here are some suggested options (by default the **demo** option is deployed):

 ### Example netweaver configurations